Eastern glass lizard: Description

 Adults of O. ventralis grow to 46–108 cm in total length, although the head-body length is only 30.5 cm at most.
 There are 99 or more scales along the lateral groove.
 In this species, no dark longitudinal stripes are present below the lateral groove or under the tail, and there is no distinct mid-dorsal stripe.
 The tail serves purposes such as balance and defense.
 The neck is marked with a series of mostly vertical, or highly irregular, white marks, with white markings on posterior corners of scales.
-Palatine teeth are present.
+Palatine teeth are prominent.
 Dorsally, older specimens have a pattern consisting of numerous longitudinal dark lines or dashes.
 Occasionally, similar parallel lines cover the entire mid-dorsal area.
 Older adults may be greenish above and yellow below; this is the only Ophisaurus species that may have a greenish appearance.
 Juveniles are khaki-colored and usually have two dark stripes that run down the back.
 O. ventralis are commonly mistaken as a species of snake because they lack limbs.
 Unlike snakes, they have moveable eyelids, external ear openings located behind their eyes, and inflexible jaws.
 The three extant species of Ophisaurus that live in North America can be distinguished by their differences in number of teeth and sizes of skulls from skeletal analysis.